gab-k/FlexAudioLink/README.md

-# wifi-headphone
+# wifi-headphones
-Software and hardware to convert wired headphones to wireless using UDP
+Software and hardware to convert wired headphones to wireless